 In the COVID age, critical examples of standardization are patient and health care worker safety protocols such as the implementing universal precautions to prevent disease spread or using personal protective equipment and hand hygiene properly to prevent health-care-associated infections.
 When practices such as these are standardized, lives are saved, and accidents are prevented.

 Studies demonstrate that standardization improves the portability of expertise, irrespective of the country, the facility, or the health care professionals implementing protocols.
+Know your rights in CA with workers comp attorneys in los angeles guidance, learn more at https://www.injurylawca.com/ site.
 But some people resist standardization, not because they dislike being told what to do or how to do it, but because they disagree with the idea of using such methods to incite behavior modification.